 But how do you get to this decision?
 How do you explore whether to renovate or re- build?

-I can then start to realise how additions and modifications might change the existing program, and create a new function and space to enjoy, and provide a fresh new look.
+We can then start to realise how additions and modifications might change the existing program, and create a new function and space to enjoy, and provide a fresh new look.

-Then there’s the reality component, is it buildable?
+Then there’s the reality component: Is it buildable?
 Will I compromise the structural integrity?
-And how much will it cost.
+And how much will it cost?.

 There are often unforeseen issues that can occur on site, in renovations and additions.
 These can potentially cause budget blow outs, planning issues and delays.
 Additionally, you may find that the new is not sitting well with the existing which becomes a problem of where do you start and where do you stop.